spynnaker.pyNN.utilities package

 ConfigurationException – If the variable or variables have not been previously set to record.

-Return the number of spikes for each neuron.
+A dict containing the number of spikes for each neuron.

 Given the ID(s) of cell(s) in the Population, return its (their) index (order in the Population).